-- There is no mystery about Electric fencing, it is easy to instal, easy to use, completely safe but highly effective.
+- There is no mystery about Electric fencing for horses, it is easy to instal, easy to use, completely safe but highly effective.
 Give us a call if you are concerned.

 - Minumum TWO year Guarantee on Fencing Energisers and many other products*.
 Full repair facilities for your peace of mind.

 Everything you need for an Electric Fence.
 Delivered to All UK, Ireland and Europe.#

 *Warranty covers all manufacturing faults and not damage by flooding, animal damage or lightning strike.